 - Draft 1 of the PSP was submitted to the Department of Environment, Energy and Climate Action

 - Draft 2 of the PSP was made available for stakeholder input.
-Comments are due by October 17, 2022.
+Comments were due by October 17, 2022

-- Submission of Draft 3 of the PSP for final government feedback and approval.
+- Submission of the PSP for final government feedback and approval

 What is an ‘agricultural plastic product?